Soumyadeep-Chakravarti/MyResume/idea.md

 This document captures the current ideas for the cinematic transition between the **Simplified** and **Cinematic** resume modes.

-- Tech stack: React, Framer Motion, Lenis.
+- Tech stack: React, Framer Motion, Lenis, **React Three Fiber (R3F)**.
-- Anime.js was briefly explored but removed; we’re standardizing on Framer Motion for animations and Lenis for smooth scrolling.
+- We are adopting a **true 3D** approach for the cinematic mode to achieve a "video game" feel.

 ## High-Level Concept

-Two primary modes:
+Two primary modes connected by a seamless flow:

-1. **Simplified Mode** – fast, recruiter-friendly, minimal animation, shown in a **tablet mockup**.
+1. **Simplified Mode** – A standard, high-performance **React website**.
+Normal scrolling, accessible, clean.
-2. **Cinematic Mode** – immersive, animation-heavy experience shown on a **laptop**.
+2. **Transition Zone** – A **2.5D scroll-driven sequence**.
+As the user scrolls past the end of the simplified resume, the interface transforms (2.5D layers) to bridge the gap to the cinematic world.
+3. **Cinematic Mode** – A **Video Game Website** (R3F).
+An immersive 3D world, not just "3D slides".

-The key UX element is a **mode toggle** that triggers a choreographed, cinematic transition sequence:
+The key UX element is **Scroll**:

-- Tablet closes.
-- Camera pans/rotates toward a laptop.
-- Laptop opens.
-- Laptop screen grows to fill the viewport.
+- No buttons to press.
-- Cinematic resume takes over.

-The reverse sequence plays when going from Cinematic → Simplified.
+- Scrolling to the bottom of the Simple mode naturally initiates the transition.
+- The transition "hands off" the user into the 3D Game World.

 ## Architectural Approach